• About Us

 If you don’t want your WiFi network to be seen and accessed by other people, then you can choose to hide it and make it private.
 That way, only you can connect to your wireless network.
 So how do you hide your WiFi network so that others will never know that it exists?

 WiFi networks are inherently less secure than wired networks, due to the fact that the former is visible and accessible to just about everyone.
 With wired networks, you have to connect a cable to your router to browse the Internet, but with wireless networks, you only need a computer or mobile phone.
-This means that strangers and your neighbors can see your WiFi and possibly access your Internet.
-Worse, hackers and malicious individuals can potentially steal your personal data by accessing your wireless network.

 So if you’re a bit on the paranoid side and you really want to hide your WiFi network from your neighbors, you can take steps to make it invisible – at least to the casual Internet user.
 There are ways to uncover hidden wireless networks, which require technical knowledge, but ordinary Internet users usually will not bother.
 By hiding your WiFi network, you will no longer have to worry about your neighbors stealing your Internet.